H2020-IPM-Decisions/DSSService/README.md

 such data - is part of the MetaDataService

 ## 3. A standard for field observations sent as input data to DSS models
 Field observations of pests and diseases are required as inputs in some DSS models.
 The common properties of such data is described in a Json schema.
 This is part of the MetaDataService

+## Documentation
+API documentation is auto generated with [Enunciate](https://enunciate.webcohesion.com/), and should be available from a deployed version at the url `[HOST]/[APP_PREFIX]/apidocs`.
+If you are in fact at that place, keep on reading.
+In the source code, there is also more documentation in the `/docs` folder, which can be read on [GitHub](https://github.com/H2020-IPM-Decisions/DSSService/blob/develop/docs/index.md)